joereynolds/the-check-republic/README.md

 ## TODO

 - Configurable notification program (currently only planned to be notify-send but should be flexible enough to swap out for others)
-- check config shouldn't be mandatory (though strongly preferred) and should fall back to sensible defaults if non supplied
+- A configuration file for `check-republic` itself (what notification program to use)

 ## Development